codeandrew/shell-scripts/readme.md

 | -r FILE   | FILE exists and read permission is granted                |
 | -s FILE   | FILE exists and has a size greater than zero              |

+Examples:

+- Check if the file /home/user/file.txt exists and is a regular file: if [ -f /home/user/file.txt ]; then echo "File exists"; fi
+- Check if the directory /home/user exists and is a directory: if [ -d /home/user ]; then echo "Directory exists"; fi
+- Check if the file /home/user/file.txt exists, is a regular file, and has read permission: if [ -f /home/user/file.txt ] && [ -r /home/user/file.txt ]; then echo "File exists and is readable"; fi

 ## PROCESSES 101